remiidd/PC-Starter/README.md

 ## The principe
 You can easly start your personal computer with the sipmle button or with your smartphone using the bluetooth technology.
+There is more explanation in every README.md who are in every files.

 ## The system